zuplo/docs/docs/handlers/url-forward.md

 ${env.BASE_PATH}
 ```

-A url rewrite like this will combine the `BASE_PATH` environment variable, say
+A URL rewrite like this will combine the `BASE_PATH` environment variable, say
 `https://example.com`

 ```txt